17th Sunday in Ordinary Time

 addressed this very topic.

-Augustine said, take 2 strangers who join in sexual intimacy:
+Augustine said, take two strangers who join in sexual intimacy:

-In fact, they’re radically opposed to it—and fight it by contra-cepting.
+In fact they are radically opposed to procreation—and fight it by contracepting.

-But the reality is that there’s still a good chance that they’ll lose that fight.
+But the reality is that there’s still a good chance that they will lose that fight,

-And then what’s their attitude toward the child they conceived but did not want,
+And then what is their attitude to the child conceived by “mistake”?

 becomes the foundation for their relationship with the child.

-And so, as we see today, with 40% of children born out of wedlock,
+And so, as we see today with over 40% of children born out of wedlock in America,

 an illegitimate father will be tempted to abandon mother and child,